ttscoff/curlyq/README.md

 COMMAND OPTIONS
-    -b, --browser=arg     - Browser to use (firefox, chrome) (default: chrome) -h, --header=arg      - Define a header to send as key=value (may be used more than once, default: none) -o, --out, --file=arg - File destination (required, default: none) -t, --type=arg        - Type of screenshot to save (full (requires firefox), print, visible) (default: visible)
+    -b, --browser=arg     - Browser to use (firefox, chrome) (default: chrome) -h, --header=arg      - Define a header to send as key=value (may be used more than once, default: none) -i, --id=arg          - Element ID to wait for before taking screenshot (default: none) -o, --out, --file=arg - File destination (required, default: none) -s, --script=arg      - Script to execute before taking screenshot (may be used more than once, default: none) -t, --type=arg        - Type of screenshot to save (full (requires firefox), print, visible) (default: visible) -w, --wait=arg        - Time to wait before taking screenshot (default: 0)
 ```

 ##### tags